y-liang/newsroom/README.md

 ## Features
 - Data fetching and caching
-   - Cache data fetched from News API in development
+   - Cache data fetched from News API (static data fetching) in development
-   - Switch to dynamic data fetch and opt out of caching behavior in production
+   - Switch to dynamic data fetching and opt out of caching behavior in production

 - Component rendering
-   - Dynamically render the whole route at request time based on search params
+   - Render the whole route at request time based on search params
    - Apply predefined classes from Tailwind for styling

 - State management